Frequently Asked Questions

 https://www.alaska4x4rentals.com/

-All of the routes are full of really spectacular photo opportunities and traverse many different ecosystems.
 The highways are all paved; the last 24 miles to the lodge are on a state-maintained mixed asphalt road (Nabesna Road) that is open year-round with about 9 non-contiguous miles of chipseal-gravel surface.
 Although 2WD passenger cars can make it here nearly every day in all seasons, a higher clearance, 4WD/AWD SUV vehicle is well worth the money so you can easily continue beyond the lodge to more of the world-class mountain views and incredible hiking on Skookum Volcano (near mile 37) and Rambler Mine (near mile 43) trails.

-• During our high season (May to September) there are a few holidays with a two-night minimum: Memorial Day (late May), Independence Day (early July), and Labor Day (early September) weekends.
-During the low season, October to April, we are one of the few lodges in the park open year-round, we offer 2-night minimum stays.
-We highly recommend staying at least two nights because of the sheer vastness of mountain country to explore and the travel time it takes to get here.
-Most of our first-time guests say they wished they’d planned more than one-night’s stay, and many of our returning guests stay three or more nights so they have enough time to relax and enjoy all that this remarkable place has to offer.
+• During our high season (May to September) there are a few holidays with a two-night minimum: Memorial Day (late May), Independence Day (4th of July), and Labor Day (early September) weekends.
+During the low season, October to April: We are one of the only lodges in the park open year-round.
+Though we do not require minimum stays, we highly recommend staying at least two nights because of the sheer vastness of mountain country to explore and the travel time it takes to get here.

-Each cabin and lodge room has a flat-screen TV with DVD player so you may enjoy a film from our large lending library, which also offers board games and books for use during your stay.
-There is a satellite phone line on the property for emergency communication.
+There is a satellite phone on the property for emergency communication.
 We do have satellite internet available for guests who must stay connected and bring their own device (tablet, smartphone, etc.).

 • Alaska weather is highly variable—it is not uncommon to experience all three seasons in one day.
-The lodge and cabins are at 3100′ elevation and are surrounded by the Mentasta and Wrangell mountains.
+The lodge and cabins are at ~3,000 ft elevation and are surrounded by the Mentasta and Wrangell mountains.
 The climate here is typical of interior Alaska, though not as extreme (hot or cold) as the Fairbanks area, with bright sunny, moderately dry spring and summer (late February-early May & mid-May to early August); short, cool rainy autumn/hunting season (mid-August to late October); and snowy, dark, sub-subzero winters (November-February).

 Our spring guests take advantage of the lengthening daylight and warming temps mid-February through early May—daytime highs typically 50s Fahrenheit, nighttime lows at or below freezing.
 It can snow a lot in the spring, which is great for snowmachining (what Alaskans call snowmobiling), cross-country skiing, fat-tire biking, and ice fishing.
 It has snowed here in June but is rare and usually melts the same day.